ethereumproject/social-fork-analysis/README.md

 # When you are done write data to file!
 b.write!

-cd ../../ && git add . && git commit -m "New data"

-// Fork on the page
-git remote rm origin
-// Use your fork git url
-git remote add origin <your-git-url>
-git push origin master
+// Create a fork or a new branch
+// and push your changes to your new branch

-// Then issue a pull request to add your data to the collection
+// then issue a pull request to add your data
+// to the collection

 ````